West Virginia Department of Transportation

 The West Virginia Department of Transportation (WVDOT) is the state agency responsible for transportation in the U.S. state of West Virginia.
 The Department of Transportation serves an umbrella organization for four subsidiary agencies which are directly responsible for different areas of the state's infrastructure.

 Subsidiary agencies

 Division of Highways

-The West Virginia Division of Highways (DOH) is the largest component of the Department of Transportation.
-It is responsible for almost all public roads in the state outside of incorporated municipalities.
-The Division of Highways was previously its own standalone agency, the Department of Highways, and was known as the State Road Commission until about the 1970s.
+The West Virginia Division of Highways (WVDOH) is the largest agency within the West Virginia Department of Transportation (WVDOT).
+The Division of Highways is responsible for the planning, construction, maintenance, and operation of the majority of public roads in the state.
+As of the 2024 Federal Highway Administration certification, West Virginia contains 39,138 miles of public roads, including 34,944.8 miles of state-maintained highways, 913.9 miles of federally owned roads, and 3,279.3 miles of municipally owned public roads.
+WVDOH oversees nearly all public roads outside incorporated municipalities.

+Historically, the Division of Highways operated as a standalone agency known as the West Virginia Department of Highways.
+Prior to that, the state’s highway authority was known as the State Road Commission, which existed from the early 20th century until statewide transportation reforms in the 1970s led to the creation of the modern WVDOT and its internal divisions.

 Division of Motor Vehicles

 The West Virginia Division of Motor Vehicles (DMV) handles vehicle registration and driver licensing for the state.
 In addition to its headquarters in Charleston, it operates a network of 23 regional offices throughout West Virginia.

 West Virginia Parkways Authority

 The West Virginia Parkways Authority was created in 1989 as a successor to the West Virginia Turnpike Commission.
 The agency is tasked with operating the West Virginia Turnpike, an 88 mi tolled stretch of Interstate 77 from Charleston to Princeton.
 It was involved in the planned operation of a toll U.S. Route 35 in Mason and Putnam counties and the Mon-Fayette Expressway, however WV 43 was opened as a freeway and a possible toll US 35 completion was rejected by the Legislature in 2012.

 The Parkways Authority used to be named the Parkways, Economic Development, and Tourism Authority.
 It participated in economic development programs, an activity that was curtailed under former governor Joe Manchin.
 It continues to operate Tamarack, Best of West Virginia, an arts and crafts center near Beckley, pending its transfer to the West Virginia Department of Commerce.